 There are many possible defense strategies to fight a coercion charge in Nevada.
 The following are just a few examples that could result in a coercion case getting thrown out or reduced to lesser charges.

-- Lack of intent - Coercion is an intent crime in Nevada.
-If the prosecution can't show that you intended to deprive the alleged victim of the right to act or not act in a certain way, then the charges can't be sustained.
+- Lack of intent: Coercion is an intent crime in Nevada.
+If the prosecution cannot show that you intended to deprive the alleged victim of the right to act or not act in a certain way, then the charges cannot be sustained.

-- False allegations - It's all too common for people falsely to accuse others of crimes out of jealousy, revenge or mental illness.
+- False allegations: It is all too common for people to falsely accuse others of crimes out of jealousy, revenge, or mental illness.
 If your attorney can show that insufficient evidence exists to show you committed coercion or that your accuser lied, then your case should be dismissed.

-- No assault or battery (in felony coercion cases) - If the prosecution can't prove that you resorted to physical force or the threats of immediate physical force to carry out the coercion, then you may be convicted of coercion as only a misdemeanor, which potentially carries no jail time.
+- No assault or battery (in felony coercion cases): If the prosecution cannot prove that you resorted to physical force or the threats of immediate physical force to carry out the coercion, then you may be convicted of coercion as only a misdemeanor, which potentially carries no jail time.